-Institutions have academic integrity policies in place to uphold their academic reputation.
+Institutions have an academic integrity policy in place to uphold their academic reputation.
 But the road to academic integrity starts before students arrive on campus — it begins within the admissions process.

-We must start enforcing academic integrity within the admissions process.
+We must start enforcing an academic integrity policy within the admissions process.

 This means screening for plagiarized or ghostwritten admissions essays as well as other dishonest information in admissions applications.